-Total moments are exact multiples of 1 $\mu{\rm B}$.
-The energies of the fifteen considered spin configurations can be fitted extremely well (see also Appendix A), and statistical errors bars are smaller than the size of the symbols.
-Grey vertical lines indicate the interpolated U value at which the set of couplings matches the experimental Curie-Weiss temperature as determined in Ref.
-7. These U values are in the range 2.3 eV to 2.8 eV which is reasonable for Ti.
-These sets of exchange couplings are listed in Table I. The lower part of Figure 2 illustrates the obtained Hamiltonians by representing the relative strength of the couplings as cross-sectional area of the Ti-Ti bonds.
+the experimental Curie-Weiss temperature as determined in Ref.
+[7].
+These U values are in the range 2.3-2.8 eV, which is reasonable for Ti.
+These sets of exchange couplings are listed in Table I. The lower part of Fig. 2 illustrates the obtained Hamiltonians by representing the relative strength of the couplings as the cross-sectional area of the Ti-Ti bonds.
 The first major result is the observation that the three considered materials realize three quite different Hamiltonians even though they are very similar structurally.
-The Hamiltonian of $Rb_2NaTi_3F{12}$ is dominated by an anisotropic kagome strip formed by Ti(1) $(J{\rm A})$ and Ti(3) $(J{\rm C} \approx 0.3 J{\rm A})$ and a one-dimensional chain of Ti(2) $(J{\rm B})$.
-In Cs2NaTi3F12, we have an almost isotropic kagome strip formed by Ti(2) and Ti(3)ions $(J{\rm B} \approx J{\rm D})$ and, nearly decoupled from that, a onedimensional chain formed by the Ti(1) ions (J_B) .
-Finally, while in $Cs_2KTi_3F{12}$ the one-dimensional coupling of Ti(1) ions (J_A) is a bit larger than the other three in-plane couplings, all other couplings in the kagome plane $(J{\rm B} \approx J{\rm C} \approx J{\rm D})$ are also substantial, making Cs2KTi3F12 a frustrated two-dimensional antiferromagnet.
-We also determined two selected interlayer couplings corresponding to fifth and tenth nearest neighbor Ti-Ti distances.
+The Hamiltonian of Rb2NaTi3F12 is dominated by an anisotropic kagome strip formed by Ti(1) (J_A) and Ti(3) ($J_C \approx 0.3J_A$) and a one-dimensional (1D) chain of Ti(2) (J_B).
+In Cs2NaTi3F12, we have an almost isotropic kagome strip formed by Ti(2) and Ti(3) ions $(J{\rm B} \approx J{\rm D})$ and, nearly decoupled from that, a one-dimensional chain formed by the Ti(1) ions (J_B).
+Finally, while in $Cs_2KTi_3F{12}$ the one-dimensional coupling of Ti(1) ions (J_A) is a bit larger than the other three in-plane couplings, all other couplings in the kagome plane ($J{\rm B} \approx J{\rm C} \approx$ $J{\rm D}$) are also substantial, making Cs2KTi3F12 a frustrated twodimensional (2D) antiferromagnet.
+We also determined two selected interlayer couplings corresponding to fifth- and sixthnearest-neighbor Ti-Ti distances in the case of Rb2NaTi3F12, to fifth-nearest-neighbor and ninth-nearest-neighbor in the case of Cs2NaTi3F12 and to fifth-nearest-neighbor and tenthnearest-neighbor in the case of Cs2KTi3F12 [29].
 They are so small that they can be neglected in the further discussion.

-We now connect the Hamiltonians to the magnetic measurements by carrying out numerical diagonalization calculations for N = 24, N = 30 and N = 36site clusters.
-We show M(H) curves for Rb2NaTi3F12, $Cs_2NaTi_3F{12}$ and $Cs_2KTi_3F{12}$ in Figures 3 (a)-(c).
-The theoretical magnetic field h given in units of $J{\rm A}$ is converted to H in Tesla using $H = h J_A/2/0.6717$ T/K. The factor 1/2 is introduced because the DFT determination of the J_i in the Hamiltonian (1) is done without double counting of bonds.
-The experimental data points in Figure 3 are taken from Ref.
-7. Theoretical curves successfully capture characteristics of the experimental observations in spite of the limitation that our theoretical results have finite resolution due to the size of the computationally accessible clusters.
-It is, in particular, clarified that our results at and around the 1/3 height of the saturation can explain the behavior of the measured M(H) curve for each material, as discussed in detail in
+We now connect the Hamiltonians to the magnetic measurements by carrying out numerical diagonalization calculations for N = 24, N = 30, and N = 36 site clusters.
+We show M(H) curves for Rb2NaTi3F12, Cs2NaTi3F12, and Cs2KTi3F12 in Figures 3(a)-3(c).
+The theoretical magnetic field h given in units of J_A is converted to H in tesla using $H = hJ_A/2/0.6717$ T/K. The factor 1/2 is introduced because the DFT determination of the J_i in the Hamiltonian (1) is done without the double counting of bonds.
+The experimental data points in Fig. 3 are taken from Ref.
+[7].
+Theoretical curves successfully capture the characteristics of the experimental observations in spite of the limitation that our theoretical results have a finite resolution due to the size of the computationally accessible clusters.
+It is, in particular, clarified that our results at and around the $\frac{1}{3}$ height of the saturation can explain the behavior of the measured M(H) curve for each material, as discussed in detail in the following.